oeloeloel/simple-invader/docs/index.md

 Now go back to your DragonRuby folder and look in the `mygame/apps` folder for the `main.rb` file.
 Open this file with any text editor.
 On Windows, you can use Notepad.exe.
 On the Mac, you can use TextEdit.
 If you are on Linux... you probably already know what to use.

 These editors are fine for writing code and very simple to use.
-If you want something better, try Microsoft Visual Studio Code, available for both Mac and Windows.
+If you want to complicate your life, you can use a dedicated code editor but, for now, try to keep it simple.

 When you run DragonRuby, it looks in the `main.rb` file to see what to do.
 This is where you are going to write the code for your game.

 Right now, there are already a few lines of code in the file.
-This code is making the "Hello World!" message appear in the DragonRuby Window.
+This code is making the "Hello World!" message and the DragonRuby logo appear in the DragonRuby Window.

 ```ruby
 def tick args